ske7/15-Puzzle/README.md

 ## Additional info

 Every next game begins with the "Restart" button (space key): press it after solving a puzzle or if you want to reset the current game state.
+You can press "PageUp"/"PageDown" for increasing/decreasing puzzle size.
 Rolling averages (ao5, ao12, etc.) are important indicators for pro players.
 If you are among them, you understand their meaning.

 ## Acknowledgments